hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 ## When Can a Value Be Unknown or Null?

 A lot of conversion rules say an error will be returned if a value is unknown or null.
-But when is it safe to assume an unknown or null value will never be present?
+But it is safe to assume an unknown or null value will never be present when:

 * Required attributes will never be null or unknown in Create, Read, Update, or Delete methods.